hiepzen/PayME-SDK-IOS/README_EN.md

 ) -> ()
 ```

-- In case of an error, the function will return an error message at the onError function, then the app can display the balance as 0.
+- In case of error, the function will return an error message at the onError function, then the app can display the balance as 0.

 - In the successful case, the SDK returns the following information: